 Rule No. 2: You Must be Completely Naked

 There is no way around this one.
 In Japan, clothing, towels, and any other garment that may be worn are considered sullied or “dirty” and should never, ever be brought into an onsen.
 Nudity is thus expressly required, but really, it’s no big deal.
-If you’ve ever had to shower in gym class (who hasn’t), nudity in an onsen is much less embarrassing because a) you’re not longer a squeaky-voiced teen, b) no one cares what you look like, and C) you definitely won’t get towel-snapped.
+If you’ve ever had to shower in gym class (who hasn’t), nudity in an onsen is much less embarrassing because a) you’re no longer a squeaky-voiced teen, b) no one cares what you look like, and C) you definitely won’t get towel-snapped.
 That being said, some onsen will allow for bathing suits, but this is very rare (and such an onsen will usually not provide the most authentic experience).

-Rule No. 3: No Tattoos
+Rule No. 3: Modesty is Appreciated

 Rule No. 4: Never Dip Your Towel in the Water